idaholab/moose/framework/doc/content/source/fvbcs/FVFunctorNeumannBC.md

 This object is equivalent to [FVNeumannBC.md] with the exception that the constant `value` parameter is replaced by the `functor` parameter.
+The `functor` may be a variable, a function or a functor material property.

 !syntax parameters /FVBCs/FVFunctorNeumannBC